Atishjain17/Vandalism-Detection-in-Wikipedia/README.md

 2) C# files which shows the result of various algorithms on testing data.
 3) Learned models.

-I would specially like to thank Srijan et al. for guiding me whenever I was stuck in this project.
+I would specially like to thank Srijan et al. for guiding me whenever I was stuck in this project and for providing access to VEWS Database.